rileyhitthefan/IwantaPlaylist/README.md

 **Phase 1: Spotify Authentication and Setup**
 1. Set up Spotify Developer account and create an app.
-2. Configure the Spotify OAuth process in `spotify_auth.py`.
+2. Configure the Spotify OAuth process.
 3. Allow users to log in using their Spotify accounts.

 **Phase 2: Fetching Data**